Data Processing Addendum

 Categories of Personal Data

-Customer may submit Personal Data to the Services, the extent of which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to the following categories of Personal Data:
+Customer may submit Personal Data to the Services, or Customer or its Users may collect Personal Data from third parties through its access to or use of the Services, the extent of which is determined and controlled by Customer in its discretion and through its account elections and use of the Services, and which may include, but is not limited to the following categories of Personal Data:

 ● First and last name